eproxus/meck/README.md

 Two things might seem alarming when running the tests:

   1. Warnings emitted by cover
-  2. En exception printed by SASL
+  2. An exception printed by SASL

 Both are expected due to the way Erlang currently prints errors.
 The important line you should look for is `All XX tests passed`, if that